 1st & 2nd Year Students1st & 2nd Year Students

 3rd & 4th Year Students3rd & 4th Year Students

 MCG Value-Based Healthcare CompetitionMCG Value-Based Healthcare Competition

 MCG seeks to enhance diversity in its learning environment and address health care inequities in our communities by including members of the following groups in our learning community:

 Students: African American, Hispanic, and individuals from medically underserved areas/populations (MUA/MUP).

 Faculty and Senior Administrative Staff: African American, Hispanic, and individuals working in MUA/MUPs.

-MCG will evaluate and revise, where needed, policies and approaches to achieve mission-appropriate diversity outcomes.
+MCG will evaluate and revise, where needed, policies and approaches to achieve mission-appropriate belonging & Inclusivity outcomes.

-The Office of Student & Multicultural Affairs (OSMA) in the Medical College of Georgia (MCG) at Augusta University is dedicated to helping each student achieve his or her highest potential personally, professionally and academically by fostering a diverse, inclusive and student-centered community.
-The OSMA provides leadership in overseeing the progress of students throughout their medical school years by providing education, counsel and advice to help transform students into culturally competent, empathic, patient-centered and ethical physicians.
+The Office of Student Affairs in the Medical College of Georgia (MCG) at Augusta University is dedicated to helping each student achieve his or her highest potential personally, professionally and academically by fostering a diverse, inclusive and student-centered community.
+We provides leadership in overseeing the progress of students throughout their medical school years by providing education, counsel and advice to help transform students into culturally competent, empathic, patient-centered and ethical physicians.